cdap-guides/cdap-workflow-guide/README.rst

 The application will assume that the purchase events are ingested into a Stream.
-The events can be ingested into a Stream continuously in real time or in batches; whichever way, it doesn’t affect the ability of the MapReduce programs to consume them.
+The events can be ingested into a Stream continuously in real-time or in batches; whichever way, it doesn’t affect the ability of the MapReduce programs to consume them.

 The ``PurchaseWorkflow`` encapsulates the set of MapReduce programs, which extracts the required information from the